andrewhao/built-to-last-talk/slides.md

 If you already know what your business subdomains do, you can attempt to overlay your subdomains over the diagram, or even make sticky note diagrams over them.

-Bottom-up context mapping:

-Looking at our ERD diagram, we allow groupings and patterns guide us to the invisible markers and lines between domains in our systems.

-You may even see some domains you haven't thought of before!

-In a bottom-up manner of context mapping, we are going to allow the diagram to guide us to these invisible groupings.
-We should see some clusters of models - these are places to stop and dig into and ask ourselves, "what business function does this relate to"?

----

-class: middle center background-image-contain background-white

-background-image: url(images/erd.png)

----

-class: middle center background-image-contain background-white

-background-image: url(images/erd-2-domains.jpg)

 ---